perlang-org/perlang/docs/learn/index.md

 sys	0m0.005s
 ```

 So, we are running about 60% slower than the JavaScript counterpart.
-For many applications, this could be tolerable but it's quite obvious that there's a lot of work that needs to be done in this are before Perlang is anywhere near "production quality".
+For many applications, this could be tolerable but it's quite obvious that there's a lot of work that needs to be done in this area before Perlang is anywhere near "production quality".